web3go-xyz/portal-service/README.md

 ## Description

-portal service for UI and user data provider
+Portal service for UI and user data provider - the service is comprised of several components including Wallet Analysis, Config Manage, CDP Analysis, Custom Query, AnalyticsInsightModule and so on, which provide API services for other modules & components in the project.
+Inline documentation/annotations are provided in the app.controller, app.module and the controllers in the components, please feel free to refer when needed.

 ## Installation